-Our Normal School supports a monthly school journal, issued by the students.
+Our Normal School supports a monthly school journal, issued by the students, in the interest of students and teachers and the cause of education in general.

 The NORMAL EXPONENT, as this journal is called, originated in the Webster Club, the young men's literary society, in January, 1894.
-It began as a sixteen-page magazine, was enlarged to contain twenty pages, and again enlarged to its present size of forty pages.
-Notwithstanding the extra expense incurred by this larger issue, the increased number of subscribers has enabled the managers to reduce the annual subscription from \$1 to 50 cents.
+It began as a sixteen-page magazine, was enlarged to twenty pages, and again enlarged to its present size of forty-eight pages.
+Notwithstanding the extra expense incurred by this larger issue, the increased number of subscribers enabled the managers to reduce the annual subscription price from \$1 to 50 cents.

 The present EXPONENT staff consists of twelve students, elected for a term of five school months, whose duties are so clearly defined, and among whom the labor in managing the journal is so well divided, that an excellent magazine is assured without overwork on the part of the editors.
-The editor-in-chief and the business manager are chosen by the Webster Club; the remainder of the staff are selected so that every class in school may be represented.
-The journal is now divided into nine departments, the names of which suggest the nature of the matter contained in them.
+The editor-in-chief and the business manager are chosen by the Webster Club; the remainder of the staff is selected so that every class in school may be represented.
+The journal is now divided into ten departments, the names of which suggest the nature of the matter contained in them.
 These departments are the Literary, Professional, Editorial, Science, Music, Athletics, Christian Associations, News, Alumni, and Exchange.
 Each department is presided over by an editor.